-The “ultimate” drawings are not made with a pencil, nor a pen and ink, but are born as prints from a traditional press, because of the following:
+The “ultimate” drawings are not made with a pencil, nor a pen and ink, but are made as prints from a traditional press, because:

-1. Printmaking is long process with several (intermediate) states that can be independantly evaluated.
+1. Printmaking is long process with several steps and ephemeral states that can be independantly evaluated.
 Going backward is sometimes difficult but much easier than with ink and pen.
 Several papers, several colors can be tried independantly.
 Distinct plates can be combined for making a composite picture.
 A plate has its own history, and often may be reused, in a more life-like process than a one-shoot drawing.

 In this work, the algorithm creates unpredictable and unimaginable color-shapes that are printed in dye-sublimation on aluminum and laser-cut to form a metal relief.

 Dance with the devil in the details.